davidcallen/terraform-module-aws-prpl/README.md

 # terraform-module-aws-prpl

-Terraform module to host the PRPL application on EC2
+Terraform module for provisioning a PRPL EC2 instance and other resources.

+Optional HighAvailability/Failover setup using HTTP Load Balancer.